Now that we have surveyed the “bad news” about ourselves, let us look to the “good news.”

 1 John 1:7 “But if we walk in the light as He is in the light, we have fellowship with one another, and the blood of Jesus Christ His Son cleanses us from all sin.”

 Regeneration by the Holy Spirit is necessary for us to have true faith, and thereby to be saved.
-The gift of the Holy Spirit to regenerate and sanctify is actually given to all whom Christ died for.
+The gift of the Holy Spirit to regenerate and sanctify is actually given to all for whom Christ died.

 John 3:3 “Jesus answered and said to him, Most assuredly, I say to you, unless one is born again, he cannot see the kingdom of God.”